zeling595/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listPerson` followed by `deletePerson 2` deletes the 2nd person in the address book.
+* `listPerson` followed by `deletePerson 2` deletes the 2nd person in the guestbook.
 * `findPerson Betsy` followed by `deletePerson 1` deletes the 1st person in the results of the `findPerson` command.

 ### Viewing a bill: `getBill`